-ARCH 399U Independent Study 1-6 sem. hrs.
+ARCH 399U Independent Study

 Art (ART)

 ART 208U Techniques and Aesthetics of Photography

 Hands-on explanation of technical process involved with black and white photography from exposure to finished print with detailed instruction of processing and printing, classroom critique of students' and other professional work and introduction to different types of photography.
 Students encouraged to express desires, emotions and intentions visually through photographic medium.
 3 sem. hrs.